 Even though he hasn't lived in the great state for decades, he remains a Texas songwriter, but not so much the traditional spinner of wild tales and clever phrases about livin' and lovin' like the poet masters Kris Kristofferson, Guy Clark, Townes van Zandt, Nanci Griffith, Jon Dee Graham, Lyle Lovett, Vince Bell, Steve Earle, Joe Ely and a whole lotta others.
-Rather, Rusty is a seeker and conveyor of deeper meaning, a poet philosopher, even a passionate revolutionary.
-You won't have to wonder where Rusty stands on the big issues that affect not just proximate life and love (or trucks and beer), not just the here and now, but the wider world for centuries to come.
+Rather, Rusty is a seeker and conveyor of deeper meaning, a passionate, spiritual, revolutionary.

 Rusty is a straight-forward writer, his messages succinct and to the point, not abstractly couched.
+You won't have to wonder where Rusty stands on the big issues that affect not just proximate life and love, not just the here and now, but the wider world for centuries to come.
+Rusty doesn't write about trucks and beer and girls in bikinis; he writes about mind and heart and the world.
 The themes have evolved over the years, from standard love and place songs to cutting social commentary.
 Many of his songs spring from his own philosophic and spiritual searches, which seek to synthesize the best of the new with the best of the old in order to address dysfunctions that have plagued humanity (and, thus, the rest of the biosphere) for far too long.
 In that regard, not that much has changed over his five decades as a songwriter.
 Rusty songs have always featured singular melodies, and even the "protest song" thread has been there all along.
 "Some of my earliest songs were social commentary.
 Not that I knew much about what I was commenting on at a young age, but I was struggling to make sense of the world and absorbing what I was hearing coming from radio and records.
 I was, and still am, a child of the 60s.
 As time went on, a lot of my generation seemed to lose their idealism, optimism, hippie values.
 Somehow, I didn't.
 For me, those values just grew stronger."

 Rusty remains a Texas singer, the spirit of the windswept Llano Estacado in his soul.
 His voice resembles, sometimes, fellow West Texan, Orbison, and other times veers towards the timbre of Elvis Costello or Orbison's Traveling Wilbury bandmate, Tom Petty.
 He dodges between baritone and tenor, his range weaving from reedy to husky vibrato.
-A recent ReverbNation survey review of the song "Head to Heart" (with no further information available to reviewers) elicited perceived similarities to Orbison and Petty, but also Chris Isaak, Zac Brown, Jim Croce, Dwight Yoakum, Gary Allan, Brad Paisley, Garth Brooks, Michael Stipe of REM, Elvis Presley, Bob Dylan, Paul McCartney, Jeff Tweedy of Wilco, Kenny Chesney, Art Garfunkel, Jimmy Buffet, Ben Schneider of Lord Huron and John Denver!
+A recent ReverbNation survey review of the song "Head to Heart" (with no further information available to reviewers) elicited predictable perceived similarities to Orbison and Petty, but also Chris Isaak, Zac Brown, Jim Croce, Dwight Yoakum, Gary Allan, Brad Paisley, Garth Brooks, Michael Stipe of REM, Elvis Presley, Bob Dylan, Paul McCartney, Jeff Tweedy of Wilco, Kenny Chesney, Art Garfunkel, Jimmy Buffet, Ben Schneider of Lord Huron and John Denver!
 Make sense of all that, if you can.

 Rusty's music is largely hand-made, home-made.
 It may lack the polish of high dollar studio rooms and gear and the careful massaging of engineering, mixing and producing wizards, nor has Rusty ever had the support of a consistent set of bandmates with whom to collaborate, experiment, build and hone a singular style.
-Yet the songs flow anyway, the voice and guitar orientation recognizable clues amidst the diversity of styles, along with those lush melodies matched with heartfelt, personal lyrics even when the topic is universal.
+Still the songs flow, the voice and guitar orientation recognizable clues amidst the diversity of styles, along with those lush melodies matched with heartfelt, personal lyrics even when the topic is universal.

 Songs.
 Voice.
 Guitar.
+Themes.
 Take all this together, then ask who Rusty sounds like and the answer is clear: no one.

 Rusty conceived NWXSW (Northwest by Southwest, Rusty's personal journey) as a "best-of" sampler of his songs and and various styles.
 He assumed this could be his one and only album.
 It includes 14 songs.
 The recordings date back to Houston and the early 1980s with his band, the Unreasonables, and carry forward through his 11 years in L.A. from 1984-1995, and thence to Seattle area songs from 1995 to 2000.
 The album track list is arranged in quasi chronological order combined with an attempt to load the poppier songs up front.
 The album includes one cover song and two new songs (at the time), the last two on the track list, "Where Do We Go From Now" and "Barbarians."

-© Copyright 2019 Rio Paso Music Productions
+© Copyright Rio Paso Music Productions